ember-sample-apps/tailwind-example/README.md

 # tailwind-example

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is an Ember app that has Tailwind CSS installed and configured for use.
 ## Prerequisites

 You will need the following things properly installed on your computer.